 Why?
 Because expectations surrounding Trump’s administration represent an extraordinarily high bar.
 Investors will discover the tectonic forces behind eruptions such as the 2008 financial crisis are still at work.
 They are beyond the ability of any president to control.
 Expectations will have to reset lower – perhaps a lot lower.

 That may begin happening soon.
 Congressional Republicans aren’t fully jumping aboard when it comes to Trump’s reforms.
 They won’t even pass the same Obamacare repeal legislation they approved during the prior administration.
 Their actual commitment to ending the federal government’s most recent entitlement program is laid bare for all to see now that there is a president willing to support the repeal.

 Meanwhile, Trump’s tax cuts are on the back burner while Congress decides on how to sell out the citizens who despise Obamacare – most of whom voted for Trump.
 Mitch McConnell, Paul Ryan, and the company will get around to disappointing the voters on tax reform in due time.

 The same clowns will almost certainly pass another hike in the U.S. debt ceiling this month.

 That issue made for good politics when Obama was president and Democrats controlled the Senate.
 Practically no one in Washington is genuinely interested in spending restraint.

-The bankers, defense contractors, pharmaceutical companies and deep state insiders who have been calling the shots in Washington DC didn’t pack up and leave when Trump moved into the White House.
-Congress is still on their payroll.
+The bankers, defense contractors, pharmaceutical companies, and deep state insiders who have been calling the shots in Washington DC didn’t pack up and leave when Trump moved into the White House.
+Congress is still on its payroll.